cx-language/cx/README.md

 [code of conduct](docs/CODE_OF_CONDUCT.md).
 If you have any questions or just want to chat, join our Telegram group: [t.me/deltalang](https://t.me/deltalang).

-The C++ code style is enforced by `scripts/format.sh`, which requires clang-format version 7.0.0.
-The script can also be run with the `fmt` CMake target.
-The CMake build system installs a git pre-commit hook to check that the code is formatted.
-You can also manually check if the code is formatted by running `scripts/format.sh --check`.
+The C++ code style is enforced by ClangFormat and ClangTidy:

+- Run the `format` CMake target to format the code.
+- Run the `lint` CMake target to check if the code is formatted.

+The build system also installs a git pre-commit hook that runs `lint`.

 ## License